nirmal-dhanaraj/my-website/_posts/2021-03-25-post-secure credential access through credential provider.md

 ![Eclipse](/assets/images/blogs/cp/pvwa.png)

-2)  for this demo I've Created a simple Application and enabled OSUser authentication (corpad\ndhanaraj) and configured IP Address Restriction.
+2)  For this demo I've Created a simple Application and enabled OSUser authentication (corpad\ndhanaraj) and configured IP Address Restriction.
 Meaning the password will be released to the server I mentioned and for the user corpad\ndhanaraj.
 Password cannot be accessed by other users other than the configured user(s) list.

 ![Eclipse](/assets/images/blogs/cp/app.png)
-In simple terms, the whole PAS Orchestrator can be deployed in a single server (Unix/Linux or Windows) and this will take care your entire PAS components on the target windows machines.

 3) For this demo I've onboarded an Active Directory account into Password Vault and it is completely managed by CyberArk.
 I've provided required access to application I've created in the step 1 and retrieve and list access to provider user as shown in the below screenshot